-Flexible and agile are two words that keep cropping up when people talk about businesses being future fit.
+Flexible work and agile work are two words that keep cropping up when people talk about businesses being future fit.
 The pandemic has altered the way in which we work forever, with remote working and hybrid working models growing in popularity, and the traditional office model becoming stale.
 Businesses need flexible mindsets and flexible processes in order to survive, and with that comes flexible workspace.
 But what is a flexible workspace and why does it exist?

 Essentially, a Flexible Workspace is a fully-functioning serviced office that requires minimal set-up time and no set-up costs.
 A plug and play model that enables you to simply come in, plug in the laptop and focus on running your business, while your serviced office provider, such ourselves at Iconic Offices, look after everything else.

-VARIETY OF FLEXIBLE WORKSPACE OPTIONS
+VARIETY OF FLEXIBLE WORK SPACE OPTIONS

 Private Offices: Whether you need a one-person private office or an entire floor, a serviced office provider can typically customise and accommodate whatever your requirement may be, in a private space that you can call your own.
 Lockable, sound proofed – private.